THE QUEST OF A QUEST-ION:

 - Have a List: Of sources you were able to find that seem relevant to your question;

-- Be Prioritized: Of this list the first FIVE will be put in the order of importance/relevance to your question;
+- Be Prioritized: Sources found will be organized in the order of importance/relevance to your question;

-- Annotate one source that seemed quite relevant to you initially, but then did not fit the bill.
+- Annotate at least two source that seemed quite relevant to you initially, but then did not fit the bill.
 Tell us why it appeared relevant initially and not worthwhile upon perusal.